ward/run/_posts/2022-01-16-slovenia-trip.md

 point, and finished the rest of the 10 km in less time than those first 3 km had taken me.

-{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_092348.webp' description='The view point I found in the end.
-Eagles something TODO Check name + confirm that the lake in the middle of the picture is the one we passed by a lot.
-Lake Bohinj next to Stara Fuzina?' %}
+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_092348.webp' description='The view from the viewpoint I found in the end, Vodnikov Razglednik.
+In the distance, in the middle of the picture, you may just make out Lake Bohinj (Bohinjsko Jezero), where we will be passing by a few times this trip.
+It was more obvious before putting it through a camera and some photo compression.' %}

 ### A Hike

 {% include location.html lat=46.2947 lon=13.8754 description="The first viewpoint on our climb, we went a little further still." %}

-The hike planned today started in the village of Stara Fužina.
+The hike planned today started in the village of Stara Fužina, next to Lake Bohinj (Bohinjsko Jezero).
 We would end up here a few more times this trip.
 From Stara Fužina, we went north-westish to climb up to Vogar.
 I am still not sure if this is an actual named hill or the name of the few houses at the top there.
 Either way, it was upwards from where we started.
 Steeply upwards.
 We climbed around 500 vertical meter, most of it across a 2.5 km stretch.
 That makes it pretty steadily around 20%.
 I am not sure what I expected on this trip, but that was a bit of a rougher start than anticipated.

 {% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_120122.webp' description='Watching paragliders jump off the hill.' %}